Janove Ottesen

-Janove Ottesen (born Jan Ove Ottesen, 27 August 1975) is a Norwegian musician, born in Stord, Hordaland, Norway.
+Janove Ottesen (born Jan Ove Ottesen, 27 August 1975) is a Norwegian musician, born in Stord Municipality, Hordaland county, Norway.
 He specializes in vocals, guitar and barrels, and is a leading member of the Norwegian band Kaizers Orchestra.

 History

 Youth and first contact with music

 Bryne, where Ottesen grew up, had few activities available at the time other than football, so he was given a guitar by his grandmother when he was a child.
 Ottesen and his friend Geir Zahl began writing music in his cellar, recording their music on a cheap tape recorder.

 The partnership between Ottesen and Zahl eventually evolved into the band Blod, Snått og Juling.
 In 1994 they produced their first studio album En glad tunnel, which only sold 50 copies.
 They made a more serious attempt with better studio equipment for their second album, but this still only managed to sell around 100 copies.